dimadonskoy/webapp-helm/README.md

 This will:
 - Create the `webapp` namespace (if not present)
-- Apply the PV, PVC, ConfigMap, Deployment, and Service resources
+- Apply the PV, PVC, Deployment, and Service resources

 ### 3. Access the Web Application